Agile-Loop/Synapse-Copilot/README.md

    And your application’s base url is: [https://api.trello.com](https://api.trello.com/), all the paths must start with the route after the base url like this: `/1/boards/` .

+# 🚨 Disclaimer

+While the scenarios available in the application strive for universality, some may require slight adjustments based on their API interactions.
+Ensure that your specification file is correctly formatted for the agent's consumption.
+You can refer to other applications' specification files as formatting examples.
+Additionally, specification files often require minor modifications, such as removing the base URL from the API documentation paths.

+# 🌟 Contributing

+We welcome contributions to Synapse Copilot with open arms!
+If you have any brilliant ideas, bug reports, or feature requests, please open an issue or submit a pull request.
+Together, we can make this project even more remarkable! 🎉

 ## 💡 Why Us?
 Choosing the right tools and frameworks is crucial for the success of your project.
 Here's why Synapse Copilot stands out as the premier choice for developers and organizations leveraging SAAS architectures: